 This comforting potato corn chowder is made dairy-free with the use of coconut milk.
-By omitting the bacon, it can also be made vegan.
+Vegan options included.

 I think my husband and I have an unusual love for vegetable soup.
 Actually, I have been a soup lover for as long as I can remember.
 Growing up my sisters may have complained whenever my mom made soup, but they were my favorite meals.

 Konrad also grew up in a culture that gives soup the respect it deserves.
 His mom’s chicken noodle soup was a meal they enjoyed and cherished only on special occasions.
 Granted, making homemade noodles (like his mom does) is not a task for everyday weeknight meals.

 Looking back over our almost 5 years of marriage, I realize there was a period of time when vegetable soup specifically became ‘our thing’.
 I seem to remember this now, because I often think about how our time in Thailand now is so different from when Konrad and I came here first in 2011.

 Back then we rented a townhouse, which was much cheaper than our condo now, but was very sparsely furnished.
 For our entire time in that place, we cooked on one electric wok-style thing.
 I don’t even know how to explain it, but it looked similar to this and only lasted until 2 weeks before we moved out.

 Needless to say, during that time we were very limited in regards to things we could cook.
 To be honest though, I wasn’t as good a cook back then and didn’t even enjoy cooking as much as I do now.
 Which means, we ate out a LOT!
 And since we were in Thailand, it was delicious and very affordable.

 But even then, we sometimes didn’t feel like going out.
 Especially, once monsoon season hit.
 Driving on a scooter through torrential downpours in order to be able to eat was anything but enjoyable.